demisto/content/Packs/EWS/Integrations/EWSO365/README.md

     *   **ID / Application ID**: ID recieved from https://oproxy.demisto.ninja/ms-ews-o365 app registration, or a self deployed Application ID.
     *   **Token / Tenant ID**: Token recieved from https://oproxy.demisto.ninja/ms-ews-o365 app registration, or a self deployed Application Tenant ID.
     *   **Key / Application Secret**: Key recieved from https://oproxy.demisto.ninja/ms-ews-o365 app registration, or a self deployed Application Secret.
     *   **Certificate Thumbprint**: Used for certificate Authentication.
-As appears when registering the certificate to the App.
+As appears in the "Certificates & secrets" page of the App.
     *   **Private Key**: Used for certificate Authentication.
 The private key of the registered Certificate.
     *   **Email Address**: Mailbox to run commands on, and to fetch incidents from.
 This argument can take various user accounts in your organization.
 Usually is used as phishing mailbox.
         Note: To use this functionality, your account must have impersonation rights or delegation for the account specified.
 For more information on impersonation rights see ‘Additional Information’ section below.